 Kim Grandal ACC/EDU

-National Activity Professionals Week is celebrated January 18th-23rd, 2009.
-This week, traditionally held during the fourth week in January, is designed to honor activity professionals and the significant role they play in enriching the lives of the elderly and those they serve.
-The 2009 theme, “Soaring to New Heights”, represents the advancement of the profession and the enhanced quality of therapeutic activities provided.
+National Activity Professionals Week is celebrated the last week of January.
+It is designed to honor activity professionals and the significant role they play in enriching the lives of the elderly and those they serve.

 The activity profession has evolved dramatically over the years.
 State and federal regulations have placed heightened value on quality of life activities, but the true sense of importance became apparent in June, 2006, with implementation of F Tag 248, revised Activities Guidance to Surveyors.
 This guidance clearly states that meaningful activities and quality of life are equally important as quality of care.